michelle-tai/cs308-portfolio-reflection/02_simulation/ANALYSIS.md

 constructor parameter's much longer and less readable.
 I'm not too sure how to resolve this issue though.
 * To be a better designer in the next project, I need to:
   * Start being more confident in myself.
 Since I'm nost as confident, I didn't try to write a lot of code in fear of breaking things, and I didn't try to merge my code in fear of messing up.
+Also, starting actually writing the comments as I code because it'll make everyone's lives easier
   * Keep communicating a lot with my team and checking in on their progress, as well as weighing pros and cons of ideas and organizing teams meetings to talk through issues and ideas.
   * Stop being not confident and stop being passive; I need to be more assertive about my skills and trust